anodyne/nova/docs/ideas.md

 * The ability to manually re-order posts, logs, and announcements.
     * http://www.foliotek.com/devblog/make-table-rows-sortable-using-jquery-ui-sortable/
+    * Research nested sets as a way to do this.
 * Admins can set archive locations in Site Settings for archiving sim content to an external locations
     * Specify where the post should be archived to (an email address for a Yahoo! or Google group)
 	* Specify who the entry is coming from (:author: would be marked as coming from the person who posts or you can specific a single address they all come from)